smoha020/certified-aws-solutions-architect-associate/2-deep-dive/sns.md

 # SNS - Simple Notification Service

 - Why is SNS needed?
-For example, can't we just create some logic in our Order Service to publish messages to all the other services (Inventory, Notification, and Shipping).
+Assume we have an online bookstore.
+Can't we just create some logic in our Order Service to publish messages to all the other services (Inventory, Notification, and Shipping).
     - Answer: you need to make the logic yourself which is hard to mannage.
 You will have to write code for the following:
         - **Decoupling**: The Order Service would have to maintain knowledge of all subscriber services, including their APIs and how to interact with them.
 This leads to tighter coupling.
 Changes to any subscriber (like adding a new one or modifying an existing one) would require updates to the Order Service’s codebase, making it less maintainable.
         - **Scalability**: The Order Service would need to implement logic to manage the load itself **??**, potentially having to queue messages within its code or using a local load balancer to distribute requests **??**.
 Scaling each subscriber would also require direct modifications to the Order Service, which complicates the architecture and can introduce single points of failure.